-A whole-of-council approach means that primary prevention is built into every part of the council, from processes, practices and policies to the physical and cultural environment of the workplace, as well as council services and other areas of community work.
+A whole-of-council approach means that primary prevention is built into every part of the council.
+This includes processes, practices, and policies to the physical and cultural environment of the workplace, as well as council services and other areas of community work.
 It means that everyone in council understands their role and plays a part in preventing family violence and all forms of violence against women, to make a difference in their community.